 For one, it helps drivers who have graduated from a CDL school develop the skills they need to become first-seat drivers and take to the road on their own.

 But those students aren’t trained by full-time instructors who spend all of their time on a course or in a classroom.
-At PAM, student drivers (or second-seat drivers, as we like to call them) are educated by working drivers — a special breed of driver mentors who enjoy helping their fellow drivers while making some extra money in the process.
+At PAM, student drivers (or second-seat drivers, as we like to call them) are educated by working drivers — a special breed of Driver Mentors who enjoy helping their fellow drivers while making some extra money in the process.

 The Benefits of Being a Driver Mentor

-In the first place, all driver mentors at PAM receive extra pay for every mile they drive — as well as every mile their students drive.
+First, all driver mentors at PAM receive extra pay for every mile they drive — as well as every mile their students drive.

 Driver Mentors’ Responsibilities

-But what exactly does a PAM driver mentor do in order to earn this additional income?
+But what exactly does a PAM Driver Mentor do in order to earn this additional income?